-More information about the Audit and Risk Committee, its members, and the Terms of Reference can be found in our Annual Information Form dated February 22, 2023, which is filed on our website at stantec.com, on SEDAR at sedar.com, and as an exhibit to our Form 40-F on EDGAR at sec.gov.
+More information about the Audit and Risk Committee, its members, and the Terms of Reference can be found in our Annual Information Form dated February 28, 2024, which is filed on our website at stantec.com, on SEDAR+ at sedarplus.ca, and as an exhibit to our Form 40-F on EDGAR at sec.gov.
 You can also contact us for a free copy of the Terms of Reference.